General conditions of service

 1 – Applicability

-These terms of business shall apply to all legally binding transactions between the legal translator and legal translation editor Eulenhaupt Translation Services in its capacity as a lawyer-linguist network (hereinafter referred to as 'lawyer-linguist') and the client, to the exclusion of the client's terms of business unless the lawyer-linguist shall have agreed in writing that the client's terms of business shall apply.
+Unless agreed otherwise in writing, these terms shall apply to all legally binding transactions between the legal translator and legal editor Eulenhaupt Translation Services in its capacity as a lawyer-linguist network (hereinafter referred to as 'lawyer-linguist') and the client, to the exclusion of the client's terms of business.

 2 – Tenders – performance of the agreement

 2.1 All tenders and prices quoted shall be non-binding.